Can Judgment Creditors Go After My Retirement Accounts?

 • employee assistance programs.

-Exceptions: When Your ERISA Account May Be at Risk
+Exceptions: When Your ERISA Account Might Be at Risk

-Protection of your qualified-ERISA plan is not iron clad.
+Protection of your qualified-ERISA plan isn't iron-clad.
 There are some circumstances when a creditor can still get to your ERISA benefits.
 That includes seizure by:

 • your ex-spouse under a Qualified Domestic Relations Order (QDRO), to the extent of your spouse's interest in those benefits as a marital asset or as part of a child support attachment

-• IRS for federal income tax debts; although our plan is protected from state and local tax claims
+• IRS for federal income tax debts, although protected from state and local tax claims

 • federal government for criminal fines and penalties, and